-The following management's discussion and analysis ("MD&A") of Blue Star Gold Corp. has been prepared as of March 20, 2019.
-This MD&A should be read in conjunction with the audited consolidated financial statements ("Financial Statements") of Blue Star Gold Corp. and the notes thereto for the year ended November 30, 2018, which have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS").
-The Financial Statements have been prepared using the accrual basis of accounting except for cash flow information.
+The following management's discussion and analysis ("MD&A") of Blue Star Gold Corp. has been prepared as of April 26, 2019.
+This MD&A should be read in conjunction with the Company's unaudited interim condensed consolidated financial statements and the companying notes for the three months ended February 28, 2019, and the audited consolidated financial statements and the notes thereto for the year ended November 30, 2018, copies of which are filed on the SEDAR website: www.sedar.com.

+The Company prepares its financial statements in accordance with International Financial Reporting Standards ("IFRS").
+The financial statements have been prepared using the accrual basis of accounting except for cash flow information.
 All figures are expressed in Canadian dollars except where otherwise indicated.